The Gift of Life: Organ Donation Saves Lives

 - An average of 18 people die each day while waiting.

-- More than 6,500 people died nationwide waiting for an organ transplant in 2010.
+- More than 8,000 people died nationwide waiting for an organ transplant.

-- One donor can save or enhance the lives of more than 25 people.
+- One donor can save or enhance the lives of more than 8 people with an organ donation, 2 people with a cornea donation and 75 people with a tissue donation.

 April is National Donate Life month.
 Virtually anyone regardless of age, race or gender can become an organ or tissue donor.
 To learn more about the program, read the frequently asked questions or donation myths and misconceptions at DonateLifeIllinois.org.